-- Preview Email Newsletter

 By Sarah Skwirut

 Artificial intelligence has transformed from science fiction to a part of daily life.
 It is aiding in online searches, summarizing email inboxes, writing code, guiding robots in factories, assisting with diagnoses in hospitals and shaping conversations in nearly every boardroom.
-The technology arrived qui more PR
+The technology arrived quickly, and public perception is still taking shape. more PR

 Injectable "satellite livers" could offer an alternative to liver transplantation (10)